 TECHNIQUE & STEPS:

-At Tintsaba, we specialise in the Coiled Weave.
-A 31cm Gallery Grade Basket can take upwards of 50 or more hours to produce.
+At Tintsaba, we specialise in the Coiled Weave technique.
+This highly intricate process is painstaking and a 31cm Gallery Grade basket can take upwards of 50 or more hours to produce.

 ONE: Spinning sisal